 I remember going there as a kid and wanting nothing to do with the green-yellow mush put in front of me.
 It really is unfortunate how ugly split pea soup is.
 But it’s a really good example of that old saying – Don’t judge a book by it’s cover.
 Because what pea soup lacks in beauty it certainly makes up for in flavor.

 About this split pea soup:

-Most split pea soup recipes on the internet have some sort of bacon or ham in them, so I set out to make a super delicious vegetarian version.
+Most split pea soup recipes on the internet have some sort of bacon or ham in them, and there is also a chicken split pea soup on Foodal.
+So I set out to make a super delicious vegetarian version.
 This vegetarian split pea soup has some veggies to bulk it up a bit, like carrots and potatoes, but the kicker is these croutons.
 I am so into croutons right now.

 They are so easy to make, and they only take like 15 minutes to bake up.
 And you guys – there is honestly not much that is quite as satisfying as a fresh-baked still-warm crunchy crouton.

 I’ve also recently fell in love with sumac.
 So I decided to use sumac on these croutons, and I’m so glad I did!
 I found it at our local Whole Foods, but if you can’t find it at your grocery store (and you don’t [easyazon_link identifier=”B015AJB7IO” locale=”US” tag=”foodal02-20″]want to buy it online[/easyazon_link]) then just use some salt and a bunch black pepper.
 They’ll still be fantastic.